IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 The Operating Agreement (OA) is also out of scope for this document.
 The OA is being developed between the IETF and ISOC and is expected to include all critical terms, while still enabling maximum unilateral flexibility for the LLC Board.
 Thus, it is anticipated that the OA will include only basic details about how the Board manages itself or manages LLC staff, so that the LLC Board has flexibility to make changes without amending the OA.
 The LLC Board can independently develop policy or procedures documents that fill gaps.

-# Key Differences from the IASA 1.0 Structure
+# Key Differences from the old IASA Structure

 * The IAOC and IAD roles defined in RFC 4071 are eliminated.